About Black History Month

-Black History Month is coordinated by the Office of Multicultural Affairs, teh Department of Africana Studies, and the Black History Month Committee.
-For more information, contact (631) 632-6700.
+Black History Month is coordinated by the Office of Diversity, Intercultural and Community Engagement, Department of Africana Studies, and the Black History Month Committee.
+For more information, contact us at (631) 632-9912.

 In 1926, Harvard scholar-activist Carter G. Woodson proposed the second week of February for "Negro History Week," primarily because it marks the birthdays of Frederick Douglass and Abraham Lincoln, two men who had profoundly impacted the history of black people in America.
 The week was expanded into an entire month in 1976 as the nation reached its bicentennial year.
 At this time new light was thrown on the significance of February in African-American History: